gotlougit/nix-config/README.md

 - Auto-partition a btrfs + LUKS encrypted system with UEFI boot, with zstd compression

+WARNING: this is designed for a system with ONLY NixOS!
+It WILL wipe any and all previous partition info on the drive you select!
+You may or may NOT be able to recover the stored data!

 - Configure systemd-boot

 - Configure DNS resolving using dnscrypt-proxy2

 - Add various packages that will be useful for the user

-- Add users to the system
+- Add a user to the system

 - Configure a 16GB swap partition